-Every child, and especially those who will one day inherit substantial wealth, should have a tool kit of basic financial literacy skills by age 18, including concepts such as how to spend, how to save, how to give, and the value of a dollar.
+Every child should have a tool kit of basic financial literacy skills by age 18, including concepts such as how to spend, how to save, how to give, and the value of a dollar.

 This can start very early with an exercise as simple as a three piggy banks analogy.
-You encourage the child to divide any money he or she receives into three piggy banks: spending, saving, and community/charity.
+You encourage the child to divide any money they receive into three piggy banks: spending, saving, and community/charity.
 This shows the concept of different types or purposes of money as opposed to all being for spending.
 Repeating this exercise can help ingrain the habit of saving regularly.

 By late childhood or adolescence, parents can add concepts such as what it means to invest, what companies one might invest in, and how you assess risk with an investment.

 You can encourage children in high school to think about college expenses logically by examining the costs and coming up with a credible college budget.
 Ask them to consider basic questions: What will you need in order to make this happen?
 What will the family need to supply, and what is the student expected to supply, in terms of tuition, books, room and board, transportation, and normal spending money?